 European Geophysical Society

 Jakobsson, Martin; Macnab, Ron; Grantz, Arthur; and Kristoffersen, Yngue, "Hypsometry, Volume and Physiography of the Arctic Ocean and Their Paleoceanographic Implications" (2003).
-Center for Coastal and Ocean Mapping.
+Geophysical Research Abstracts.
 567.